ErdemTsyrenov/CheXpert-competition/README.md

 # CheXpert-competition
-This was made for CheXpert Competition
+This was made for CheXpert Competition from this link https://stanfordmlgroup.github.io/competitions/chexpert/